-- 6.27.
+6.27.
 The design shall provide for sufficient flow routes between separate compartments inside the containment.
-The cross-sections of openings between compartments shall be of such dimensions as to ensure that the pressure differentials occurring during pressure equalization in accident conditions do not result in unacceptable damage to the pressure bearing structure or to systems that are important in mitigating the effects of accident conditions. - 6.28.
+The cross-sections of openings between compartments shall be of such dimensions as to ensure that the pressure differentials occurring during pressure equalization in accident conditions do not result in unacceptable damage to the pressure bearing structure or to systems that are important in mitigating the effects of accident conditions.

+6.28.
 The capability to remove heat from the containment shall be ensured, in order to reduce the pressure and temperature in the containment, and to maintain them at acceptably low levels after any accidental release of high energy fluids.
+The systems performing the function of removal of heat from the containment shall have sufficient reliability and redundancy to ensure that this function can be fulfilled.

+6.28A.
+Design provision shall be made to prevent the loss of the structural integrity of the containment in all plant states.
+The use of this provision shall not lead to an early radioactive release or a large radioactive release.

+6.28B.
+The design shall also include features to enable the safe use of non-permanent equipment for restoring the capability to remove heat from the containment.

+6.29.
+Design features to control fission products, hydrogen, oxygen and other substances that might be released into the containment shall be provided as necessary:

+(a) To reduce the amounts of fission products that could be released to the environment in accident conditions;

+&lt;sup>22 Non-permanent equipment need not necessarily be stored on the site.

-The systems performing the function of removal of heat from the containment shall have sufficient reliability and redundancy to ensure that this function can be fulfilled. - 6.29.
-Design features to control fission products, hydrogen, oxygen and other substances that might be released into the containment shall be provided as necessary: - (a) To reduce the amounts of fission products that could be released to the environment in accident conditions: - (b) To control the concentrations of hydrogen, oxygen and other substances in the containment atmosphere in accident conditions so as to prevent deflagration or detonation loads that could challenge the integrity of the containment. - 6.30.
+(b) To control the concentrations of hydrogen, oxygen and other substances in the containment atmosphere in accident conditions so as to prevent deflagration or detonation loads that could challenge the integrity of the containment.

+6.30.
 Coverings, thermal insulations and coatings for components and structures within the containment system shall be carefully selected and methods for their application shall be specified to ensure the fulfilment of their safety functions and to minimize interference with other safety functions in the event of deterioration of the coverings, thermal insulations and coatings.